-A Gujju is a creature also called as a Gujarati, known for their awesome food and stringent mindset.
+A Gujju is a creature, originally known as a Gujarati, known for their awesome food and stringent mindset.
 From time unknown a Gujju has had few basic ambitions in life.
 One is to do their own business (main aim to earn lots of money to be more stringent about and to not work for anybody else).
 Second is to go to America.
 Time has changed but these dreams remain the same.
 Mostly every household has at least one member living in America.
 With time the boundaries have changed and the Gujju’s have expanded their dreams to Canada, Australia and New Zealand to name a few.
 But America stays in the heart of any Gujju.

 Well, I being a Gujju have temporarily shifted base to the United States of America.
 No-no; I had no plan to stay here but my brother has been here for some years now and it was time for me and my parents to visit him.
 Despite of the fact that I never wanted to leave my home-town, I am now engaged to a person who also resides in the United States of America (As they say, it’s not about the place, it’s about the person).
 So sooner or later I’ll have to permanently shift my ass here.